AtlasOfLivingAustralia/ala-wordpress-2019/README.md

 ## Developing With NPM, Gulp, SASS and Browser Sync

-### Installing Dependencies
-- Make sure you have installed Node.js, Gulp, and Browser-Sync [1] on your computer globally
-- Open your terminal and browse to the location of your UnderStrap copy
-- Run: `$ npm install` then: `$ gulp copy-assets`

 ### Running

-To work and compile your Sass files on the fly start:
+From the `understrap-child` theme directory: to work and compile your Sass files on the fly start:

 - `$ gulp watch`